 Which type of hat

 Riding hats are available in many different styles and materials; including velvet, suede and leather.
 Riding hats normally have a peak whereas skull caps don't.
 Hats can be vented, unvented, decorated with coloured binding or even covered in sparkles - the choice is yours and it is almost endless!
 Some are suited to different disciplines such as cross country or dressage.
 Your experienced R&R hat fitter will help you find the hat which fits you best and is also suited to your chosen discipline.

 PAS 015 98/2011 Kitemark is generally the most common standard in the UK.
-All the hats we sell at R&R Country (with the exception of the 'Beagler') are approved to this standard and it is widely accepted by most riding associations.*
+Many of the hats we sell at R&R Country are approved to this standard and it is widely accepted by most riding associations.*